 How do you practice skills like negotiating and sales, simulate what it’s like to handle a difficult customer, or gain experience giving critical feedback?
-Identified by LinkedIn’s 2018 Workplace Learning Report as the #1 priority for talent development, soft skills are some of the most valuable professional skills an employee can have, but are also among the most difficult to train and teach.
+Identified by LinkedIn’s 2019 Workplace Learning Report as a top priority for talent development, soft skills are some of the most valuable professional skills an employee can have, but are also among the most difficult to train and teach.

 We developed virtual human technology as a tool for employees to practice the nuanced interpersonal skills that are critical to their professional success.
 Gaining exposure to challenging situations and being prepared to navigate them can mean the difference between empowerment, and making costly mistakes on the job.

 A growing gap exists among new generations of the workforce across interpersonal, leadership, customer service, and teamwork-related skills.
 Experts across the learning and development community cite soft skills as the largest skills gap, and one of the biggest challenges currently faced by employers.